zhengshou/AutoLoc/README.md

     - Likewise, class activation has dimension `num of frames (T) x 2 x num of classes (K)`.
 The first half K is temporal (score after softmax over classes) and the second half is spatial.
 Attention score has dimension `num of frames (T) x 2 (temporal attention, spatial attention)`.
     - All videos within each subset have stacked into one whole file, i.e. `test.all.tsv` and `val.all.tsv`.
 1. For AN:
     - Due to the storage limit, I have first splited `AN.tar.gz` into `AN.tar.gz.split00` and `AN.tar.gz.split01` using `split -d -b 19G AN.tar.gz AN.tar.gz.split`.
-Thus after downloading these splited files, the user needs to first merge them via `cat AN.tar.gz.split00 AN.tar.gz.split01 > AN.tar.gz`:
+Thus after downloading the above splited files, the user needs to first merge them via `cat AN.tar.gz.split00 AN.tar.gz.split01 > AN.tar.gz`:
     - Put `AN.tar.gz` under `./data/AN/`; `cd ./data/AN/`; `tar -xzvf AN.tar.gz -C ./`; features are contained in the `att_unfused_onlytrain/` folder
 2. We follow UntrimmedNet to extract feature every 15 frames.